arguslab/ancor/index.md

 ### Support or Contact
-Please contact ArgusLab group members for more information http://arguslab.org or contact alexbardas@ku.edu and he will be happy to help you out.
+Please contact ArgusLab group members for more information http://arguslab.org or contact alexbardas _at_ ku _d0t_ edu

-More setup information will be made available on the GitHub file repository page.
+More information is available on the GitHub file repository page.

 ### License
-This program is free software and it is distributed under the [GNU General Public License](http://people.cis.ksu.edu/~bardasag/ANCOR%20Copyright%20and%20License.txt) terms.
+This program is free software and it is distributed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) terms.